arsena-k/Word2Vec-bias-extraction/README.md

 **Description:** This modifies the methods used in Part B (which were proposed by Bolukbasi et al. 2016) to extract dimensions a slightly different way.
 This method is more flexible to a variety of training-words to extract directions, than that used in Part B. Please see Part B for motivation and explanation.

+Using methods inspired by [Larsen et. al. 2016](https://arxiv.org/abs/1512.09300?context=cs)

-## Part D: Try a Machine-Learning Classifier instead of a Geometic approch to measure bias
+## Part D: Try a Machine-Learning Classifier instead of a Geometic Approch
 Files needed from this repo:

 * SVM, Dec Tree ExperimentClassification.ipynb